Letitia Carson: Trials over land ownership

 In September 1852, David Carson died from an illness.
-When he died, Letitia and their children were excluded from his estate settlement, and their wealthy white neighbor Greenberry Smith was named executor of his estate instead.
+When he died, he did not have a will, leading to Letitia and their children being excluded from his estate settlement, and their wealthy white neighbor Greenberry Smith to be named executor of his estate instead.
 Smith claimed that Carson and the children were slaves who "were themselves property and therefore could not be heirs to the estate."
+After her husband's death, Letita spent $104.87 to buy back some of her family's possessions from Greenberry, including bedding, cookware, and some cattle to survive.
 For her children's benefit, Carson filed a lawsuit and took Smith to court to recover an equitable portion of David's estate, stating that David Carson had promised "he would make me his sole heir or that he would give me his entire property" in the event of his death, even though this was not ever put into writing.
+One of Letita's nephews, Andrew J. Carson, and her husband's son from a previous relationship, David Jr., as well as some of her neighbors, were subpoenaed to testify in her lawsuit.
 She asked that the court award her $7,450 as compensation for her seven years of work on the Soap Creek Valley claim, "plus the value of livestock and other property to which she claimed she was entitled."
 On May 12, 1855, Carson was awarded $300 by a Benton County Jury, plus $229.50 to pay her court costs.
 On October 25, 1856, a federal court awarded her $1399.75 for the loss of her cattle.
 Although she won both of these lawsuits, her accomplishments were not acknowledged in the local press at the time.
+Notably, the all-white jury ruled in Letita's favor in the 1855 lawsuit.

 During or after the federal trial, Carson moved with her children to the upper Cow Creek Valley of Douglas County, Oregon, where she worked as a midwife who was well known among community members.
 She is thought to have lived in Douglas County with the family of Hardy Eliff, for whom she also worked in addition to being a midwife.